jackdb/jackdb-heroku-plugin/README.md

 The plugin has been tested with [Heroku Postgres][] and [ClearDB MySQL][] and works without any additional setup with both.

 If your database is behind a firewall, you will need to open up the appropriate ports to allow JackDB to access it.
-For details, [see here][JackDB Networking].

 ## Can I use this with a database running on my local machine or network?